Celtic Frost: Second breakup (2008–present)

 Fischer resigned from Celtic Frost on 9 April 2008, with the following message displayed on the band's official website:

 Celtic Frost singer and guitarist Tom Gabriel Fischer has left Celtic Frost due to the irresolvable, severe erosion of the personal basis so urgently required to collaborate within a band so unique, volatile, and ambitious.

 After this announcement, bassist Martin Eric Ain stated that the band was "still alive, albeit in a coma of sorts."
 He added that the remaining members would not "continue recording or touring," as it would be "preposterous" without Fischer.
-Fischer went on to form the band Triptykon with Celtic Frost's touring guitarist V Santura, former Celtic Frost drummer Reed St. Mark, and bassist Vanja Slajh.
-Fischer stated that his new band would pursue a sound similar to the direction Celtic Frost took on their final album, Monotheist.
+Fischer formed Triptykon with Celtic Frost's touring guitarist V Santura, former Celtic Frost drummer Reed St. Mark, and bassist Vanja Slajh.
+Fischer stated that they would pursue a sound similar to Celtic Frost's final album, Monotheist.

-On 9 September 2008, Celtic Frost's founding members, Martin Eric Ain and Tom Gabriel Fischer, confirmed on the band's official website that they had "jointly decided to lay Celtic Frost to rest for good".
+On 9 September 2008, Celtic Frost's founding members Martin Eric Ain and Tom Gabriel Fischer confirmed that they had "jointly decided to lay Celtic Frost to rest for good".

 On 21 October 2017, Martin Eric Ain died at the age of 50 following a heart attack.

-In a 2021 interview with Heavy Culture, Tom Gabriel Fischer discussed the possibility of performing "one or two" Celtic Frost tribute shows in memory of Ain, featuring former members.
+In a 2021 interview with Heavy Culture, Fischer discussed the possibility of performing "one or two" Celtic Frost tribute shows in memory of Ain, featuring former members.
 He clarified that he had no interest in reforming the band since his departure, but might reunite former members for tribute shows: "Should this ever happen, it would not be a permanent project, nor would it be 'Celtic Frost,' despite the fact that it would comprise [sic] Celtic Frost alumni.
 It would simply be a means to pay deference, perhaps for one or two concerts, to the deceased co-founder of the band."
-On 8 December 2022, Fischer's current band, Triptykon, announced they would be performing a Celtic Frost tribute set during the Saturday special guest slot at Bloodstock Open Air Festival in the United Kingdom, following the withdrawal of Anthrax from that slot.
+On 8 December 2022, Fischer's current band, Triptykon, announced they would perform a Celtic Frost tribute set during the Saturday special guest slot at Bloodstock Open Air Festival in the United Kingdom, following the withdrawal of Anthrax from that slot.